Bessie Rischbieth: Legacy

 The Women's Service Guilds were responsible for the founding of National Council of Women of Australia, Girl Guides, the Housewives Association, Civilian Widows, Swan River Conservation, and many other organisations dispensing or advocating social justice to women and children across the state and nation.

 Rischbieth is perennially named in the West Australian's W.A.'s 100 most influential list.
-In 2023 The West Australian newspaper identified the 100 people who had shaped the state of Western Australia and they included senator Jo Vallentine, politician and businessperson Carmen Lawrence, health activist Fiona Stanley, writer Sally Morgan, Dr Roberta Jull, women's leader Amy Jane Best and Rischbieth.
+In 2023 The West Australian newspaper identified the 100 people who had shaped the state of Western Australia and they included Rischbieth.

 A conservation award bears her name.
 An extensive collection of her papers and other material and the items associated with Louie (Louisa) Cullen, an 'original suffragette' whom Rischbieth encouraged to share her experience and archives, is held by the National Library of Australia, the John Curtin Prime Ministerial Library and the State Library of Western Australia.
 The National Library of Australia mounted a crowdfunding appeal to digitise her papers in June 2016.

 In 2016, a statue of her was placed on the area of the former Perth Esplanade, now Elizabeth Quay.
 The statue references her opposition to the filling in of Mounts Bay for the freeway interchange, but neither addresses that site or her more famous defence of Kings Park.
 The statue has been criticised both for the youthful appearance given her and the small size of her umbrella.

 Rischbieth Crescent, in the Canberra suburb of Gilmore, is named in her honour.